- Golden Age of Technology

 What's hard about operating a senior living facility right now?

 For the past several months I’ve been thinking a lot about the challenges facing senior living operators.
-Not only are operators challenged to innovate for residents within a conservative operating budget, they also need to retain staff in an extremely tight staffing market - all while transitioning facilities to a new value-based method of reimbursement and care.
+Not only is senior living challenged to innovate for residents within a conservative operating budget, they also need to retain staff in an extremely tight staffing market - all while transitioning facilities to a new value-based method of reimbursement and care.

 Join me in learning about the challenges facing senior living operators, as gathered from the AgeTech NYC Senior Living Operator Survey.